2025 Bonding Tour Invitation

 Overview:

 An important part of any Chamber of Commerce is governmental affairs and advocacy work that is done at the Capitol on behalf of local businesses, non-profits, and the community.
-Beginning in 2013, the Cook County Chamber engaged with Conservation Strategies, Inc., an independent lobbying firm, to represent the Chamber in St. Paul for each legislative session.
-It is by far our largest programmatic effort.
+From 2013-2024, Conservation Strategies, Inc., an independent lobbying firm, represented the Chamber for each legislative session.
+Beginning in July 2024, Carnival Berns PA was selected from a very competitive search effort to become the new lobbying firm for the Chamber.

 Why is advocacy work important?
 Advocacy at the Capitol is vital for securing essential funding and attention for Cook County's unique needs.
 Without a dedicated voice in the legislative process, critical resources would not flow to our community.
 While statewide initiatives impact both Cook County and greater Minnesota, targeted advocacy is essential for achieving localized goals.
 For instance, advancements to the Gitchi Gami State Trail rely on the focused efforts of the Cook County Chamber and our engaged members to ensure our priorities are understood and supported by legislators.